FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet-api.md

 {% include docs/_image.liquid src="/assets/img/docs/integrations/dotnet-hosted-api-integration/cors-settings.png" alt="CORS settings in FusionAuth for testing on Localhost" class="img-fluid bottom-cropped" width="1200" figure=false %}

 You can now serve up the login and profile static pages.
 An easy way to do this is to use the [http-server](https://www.npmjs.com/package/http-server) package via `npx`.
+You can use any other web server to serve the files, but accessing them directly from the filesystem won't work.
 Change to the `LoginPage` directory and run the following command:

 ```shell
 npx http-server -a localhost -p 3000